hfolguera/kubernetes-shinobi/README.md

 ```

 ### 5. Access the UI as superuser
-Connect to your Shinobi instance following your network configuration as superuser.
+Connect to your Shinobi instance following your network configuration as superuser as described on documentation: https://shinobi.video/docs/start#content-set-up-superuser-access
 In my case, [https://shinobi.calfolguera.com/super](https://shinobi.calfolguera.com/super)

 Default user and password are: `admin@shinobi.video` and `admin`.